official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 CBW weapons remain available late in a ground campaign or as a final act of vengeance.
-But such an order would depend on the availability of delivery means and the willingness of commanders to obey.”144
+But such an order would depend on the availability of delivery means and the willingness of commanders to obey.”[^144]

 460. The preparation of the Assessment, its detailed findings, and the intelligence underpinning it are addressed in Section 4.2.
 That Section also addresses the dossier,

-142 Minute [junior official] to HMA [UKMIS New York], 11 September 2002, ‘Iraq: Meeting with Levitte’.
+[^142]: Minute [junior official] to HMA [UKMIS New York], 11 September 2002, ‘Iraq: Meeting with Levitte’.
-143 Minutes, 4 September 2002, JIC meeting.
+[^143]: Minutes, 4 September 2002, JIC meeting.
-144 JIC Assessment, 9 September 2002, ‘Iraqi Use of Chemical and Biological Weapons – Possible Scenarios’.
+[^144]: JIC Assessment, 9 September 2002, ‘Iraqi Use of Chemical and Biological Weapons –

 171

 3.4 | Development of UK strategy and options, late July to 14 September 2002Iraq’s Weapons of Mass Destruction: A Net Assessment, published by the International
-Institute for Strategic Studies (IISS) on 9 September.145
+Institute for Strategic Studies (IISS) on 9 September.[^145]

 ## Mr Blair's speech to the TUC, 10 September 2002